flowchart LR

 Programming languages can also be classified based on how they are executed by the computer:

 - Interpreted Languages: In interpreted languages, the code is executed line by line by an interpreter.
 The interpreter reads the code, translates it into machine code, and executes it immediately.
-Examples include JavaScript and Python.
+Examples include Python, JavaScript, and Ruby.

 - Compiled Languages: In compiled languages, the code is translated into machine code by a compiler before execution.
 The compiler reads the entire code, checks for errors, and generates an executable file that can be run independently of the source code.
 Examples include C and C++.